ffrank/ffrank.github.io/_posts/2015-06-21-openstack-dach-day-recap.markdown

 and related topics, which I rather enjoyed.
 It had the kind of "high-level with sprinkles of depth" that I had missed in the keynotes.
 The Ceph introductory talk was very well done.
 I then opted to listen to Erkan Yanar sharing his love for containers again.
-I had listened to him at LinuxTag and FOSDEM before and I like the tongue-in-cheek commentary he peppers into his talks.
-This one had much more background on Docker and its emerging ecosystem than the on at LinuxTag, giving a nice summary.
+I had listened to him at Linux Tag and FOSDEM before and I like the tongue-in-cheek commentary he peppers into his talks.
+This one had much more background on Docker and its emerging ecosystem than the on at Linux Tag, giving a nice summary.
 Still, in retrospect, I guess I would have gotten more out of [Monty Taylor's](https://twitter.com/e_monty) OpenStack developer talk.